 Professor Daar's academic career has spanned biomedical sciences, organ transplantation, surgery, global health, and bioethics.
 He works in various advisory or consulting capacities with the UN, the World Health Organization and UNESCO, and was a member of the African Union High Level Panel on Modern Biotechnology, and chaired the 4th External Review of the WHO/World Bank/UNDP/UNICEF Special Program on Tropical Diseases Research and Training.
 He is a member of UNESCO's International Bioethics Committee.

 His international awards include the Patey Prize of the Surgical Society of Great Britain, the Hunterian Professorship of the Royal College of Surgeons of England, the UNESCO Avicenna Prize for Ethics of Science and the Anthony Miller Prize for Research Excellence at DLSPH, University of Toronto.
 He holds the official world record for performing the youngest cadaveric-donor kidney transplant.
 His major research focus is on the use of life sciences to ameliorate global health inequities, with a particular focus on building scientific capacity and increasing innovation in developing countries, in addition to studying how life sciences technologies can be rapidly taken from “lab to village”.
-He has published over 350 papers in peer-reviewed journals and as chapters in various books, and six books.
-He is currently working on his seventh book titled Garment of Destiny.
+He has published over 350 papers in peer-reviewed journals and as chapters in various books, and seven books.
+He published his seventh book, Garment of Destiny, in 2018.